GC AI

 Matter and Spend Management With AI

 These are legal ops platforms focused on matter intake, outside counsel billing, and spend analytics.
 Brightflag and Streamline AI lead.
-They are typically bought by legal ops leaders rather than a general counsel looking for a drafting platform.
+They are typically bought by legal ops leaders rather than a general counsel looking for an AI document drafting platform.
+For a broader framework covering how legal AI, CLM, matter management, e-billing, and document management fit together inside an in-house department, see our guide to corporate legal software.

 General-Purpose AI Platforms